 From the car park, walk out to the public road through a vehicle gateway.
 Immediately turn right onto a path with a Woodland Trust sign (be careful not to turn right in the car park itself).
 At the next junction go right through a gate onto a grassy path.
 Follow the path straight onwards at a crossroad junction.
 After passing through a gate, turn right and then left to reach the Pitcairn Centre (a ranger base).

 After entering the centre grounds turn right into the woods on a path next to the recycling bins.
 You will reach an obvious junction where you turn right to head back to the newly planted woods.
 Turn right at the next junction onto a surfaced path with black arrow marker posts.
 To your right is a stone circle art installation.
 Keep following the marker posts through the woodland until you reach a sundial.
 Turn right at the sundial, still following the marker posts, and follow the path round to the left and then back to the car park where you started the walk.

-View / download GPX track of this route from Viewranger.
+View / download this route from Viewranger.

-© 2016-2017 Fife Walking.
+© 2016-2021 Fife Walking.
 All rights reserved.
 If using this route for a group or organised walk please credit Fife Walking as your source.